SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

     SuperOffice will indicate whether you choose a strong or a weak password.
 We advise you to choose a strong password.

-1. Once you enter your login details, your account is activated and SuperOffice CRM will open.
-As long as you are logged in to your **Microsoft 365** or **Google Workspace**, you will not be asked to enter your user credentials in order to log in to SuperOffice CRM.
+1. After you enter your login details, your account is activated and SuperOffice CRM will open.
+As long as you are logged in to your Microsoft 365 or Google Workspace, you will not be asked to enter your user credentials in order to log in to SuperOffice CRM.

-When you are no longer signed in with your **Microsoft 365** or **Google Workspace** user credentials, SuperOffice CRM will ask you to verify who you are via your **Microsoft 365** or **Google Workspace** account.
+When you are no longer signed in with your Microsoft 365 or Google Workspace user credentials, SuperOffice CRM will ask you to verify who you are via your Microsoft 365 or Google Workspace account.

 **Microsoft 365:**